nulinspiratie/SilQ/documentation/Layout targeting specifications.rst

 The config maintains a list of `environments` (needs better word).
 Each environment has a name/label, and with it a list of associated connections.
-These connections are in a certain order, and can furthermore be linked to certain pulses (i.e. connection A is used for DC pulses with amplitude below 1.2V).
+These connections each have a label within the environment, and can be linked to certain pulses (i.e. connection `qubit1.DC` corresponds to connection `DC` in environment `qubit1`).
 This environment furthermore can contain pulse-specific implementations, such as the duration and frequency of a pi-pulse.
-The idea is that the label of such an environment could be something like `qubit_1`, which then contains information about the connections used to send pulses to qubit 1, and also information on the pulses, such as the resonance frequency.
+The idea is that the label of such an environment could be something like `qubit1`, which then contains information about the connections used to send pulses to qubit 1, and also information on the pulses, such as the resonance frequency.

 At the first stage of targeting, the Layout will target the PulseSequence to connections.
 To this end, the PulseSequence is first copied, such that the original PulseSequence remains untargeted.
-Each pulse has an associated label, which is linked to an environment.
-This is used to find the associated connection by iterating through the environment connections until it finds the first one that can implement the given pulse.
+Each pulse has an associated connection label, which is linked to a connection within an environment.
+This allows each pulse to be mapped to a unique connection.
 At the end of this stage, a copy of the original PulseSequence is generated where all pulses are targeted to connections.
 All pulse properties are now also hard properties of the pulse, i.e. they are no longer extracted from the config.